DeliriumProducts/aumo/paper/fission/paper.md

 Over 60 000+ decares of forests are cut down every year just for the creation of paper receipts.
 Removing the need for both of these materials will help us and our planet.

-With this project we replace the paper receipts with a digital alternative.
-In order to achieve this, we set ourselves some goals:
+With this project, we replace the paper receipts with a digital alternative.
+To achieve this, we set ourselves some goals:

 - Planning our architecture and choosing the correct technologies
 - Creating a device, which will act as a middleman between POS Systems and our mobile app
 - Developing a backend server
-- Desiging a beautiful and easy to use graphical interface
+- Designing a beautiful and easy to use graphical interface
 - Mobile app for the clients of restaurants and stores
 - Incentive for our users (gamification - win points and rewards)
 - Admin panel for adding rewards